 Recognizing the harms of charging people fines and fees they simply cannot afford to pay, one in four states require courts to conduct ability to pay assessments every time they order a person to pay a fine, fee, assessment or surcharge.
-North Carolina does not require courts to conduct ability to pay assessments when imposing fines or fees, but it does require such an assessment for restitution.
-The state received partial credit because the state allows people to petition the court for reconsideration of their sentences, which can lead to waiver or modification of fines and fees. vi
+In general, Oregon does not require courts to conduct an ability to pay assessment when they impose fees and costs (although it does require such an assessment when imposing fees for the cost of prosecution).
+It received partial credit because it does require such an ability to pay assessment when courts impose fines. vi

-Recommendation: North Carolina should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge.
+Recommendation: As it does with fines, Oregon should require courts to conduct an ability to pay assessment every time they order a person to pay a fee, assessment, or surcharge.